zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

 ## Step 4: Apply Training Model to Predict

-In this step, we will apply our already created ML model to the test data.
+In this step, we will apply the previously created ML model to the test data.

-1. Create the test dataset , from the already created Database connection **ConvergedDB_Retail**
+1. Create the test dataset, from the previously created database connection **ConvergedDB_Retail**
 ![](./images/paoas4.1.png " ")
 2. Select the OASLABS schema.
 ![](./images/paoas4.2.png " ")